My mornings used to be simple. I got up. I took a shower. I got dressed. I ate breakfast. I went to work.

 People swear by affirmations.
 To be honest, they've never really been my thing.
 I've never even read a Louise Hay book.

-But I saw Marissa Peer speak at an event I was attending and she told this really cool story about how thinking we're not enough is what most people's major problem is.
+But I saw a lady speak at an event I was attending and she told this really cool story about how thinking we're not enough is what most people's major problem is.
 She told us about this practice of writing "I am enough" on all the mirrors in your house and repeating it to yourself over and over whilst you're in the shower.

 That seemed like a good idea.
 So I did that too.
 This one didn't really take up a lot of my time, but it was still something else to think about in the morning.